-A structure constructed after June 15, 1976, according to the HUD manufactured home construction and safety standards and meets all these requirements:
+A structure constructed built after June 15, 1976, according to the HUD manufactured home construction and safety standards and meets all of these:

-- Transportable in one or more sections, which, in the traveling mode, is eight body feet or more in width or is 40 body feet or more in length, or when erected on site, is 320 or more square feet. - Built on a permanent chassis. - Designed to be used as a dwelling with or without a permanent foundation when connected to the required utilities. - Includes the plumbing, heating, air conditioning, and electrical systems contained therein, except that such term shall include any structure which meets all the requirements of this subsection except the size requirements and with respect to which the manufacturer voluntarily files a certification that the Secretary of HUD requires and complies with the standards established under 42 U.S. Code section 5401 et seq.
+- It's transportable in one or more sections, which, in the traveling mode, is eight body feet or more in width or is 40 body feet or more in length, or when erected on site, is 320 or more square feet. - It's built on a permanent chassis. - It's designed to be used as a dwelling with or without a permanent foundation when connected to the required utilities. - It includes the plumbing, heating, air conditioning, and electrical systems contained therein, except that such term shall include any structure which meets all the requirements of this subsection except the size requirements and with respect to which the manufacturer voluntarily files a certification that the Secretary of HUD requires and complies with the standards established under 42 U.S. Code section 5401 et seq.